It’s OK to Just Enjoy Something For YourselfPin

 I came upon this idea later in life than some of you may have.
 Thanks to an abusive childhood and a fairly demanding church involvement in my teens and twenties, I was about 30 when I finally gave myself the freedom to take on a hobby just because I enjoyed it.

-I, for one, feel like we’ve entered this odd world in social media where we are all living and creating for an audience when that shouldn’t be what living is about.
+I, for one, feel like we’ve entered this odd world of social media, where we are all living and creating for an audience, when that shouldn’t be what living is about.
 I see it with hobbies like photography, where you only shoot to appease the social media demands instead of just doing something you love for its own sake, and I see it even in the ways we practice self-care.
-We seek out the experiences we can then turn around and brag about on social media, whether they are effective for us.
+We seek out the experiences we can then turn around and brag about on social media, whether they are effective for us or not.
 I’m guilty of this, too.
 How many times do I consider the “shareability” of a given activity before doing it, or avoid talking about activities that are hugely helpful for my self-care but that don’t fit the social media norms?
 I’ll admit it, it’s too often.
 Far too often.
 Running errands, getting a haircut, having my eyes checked, getting new glasses, or binge-watching Law & Order reruns with my wife on a Sunday afternoon might not be highly engaging stories to share on social media.
 Still, they help me take care of myself.
 They are my self-help.

 Your enjoyment and happiness are enough.